awslabs/amazon-timestream-tools/integrations/iot_core/README.md

 ### IoT rule
 Create a topic rule with the awscli.
 The Timestream action for the topic rule is currently (September 2020) not supported by CloudFormation.
-Therefor you will use the awscli.
+Therefore you will use the awscli.

 * In **to-timestream-rule-template.json** replace `REPLACE_WITH_YOUR_ROLE_ARN`, `REPLACE_WITH_YOUR_DB_NAME`, `REPLACE_WITH_YOUR_TABLE_NAME` with the values that you find in the outputs section of your CloudFormation stack. **Note** The output of the table name has the format `DATABASE_NAME|TABLE_NAME`.
 Copy only the table name right from the `|` sign.
 * Create the topic rule